TheDataRideAlongs/ProjectDomino/README.md

   * For each, we can work together to setup Ubuntu with remote SSH admin, Nvidia drivers, & (Nvidia-enabled) Docker

 * **Sponsors**: Near-term funding until the project finds a more sustainable path is welcome!
+  * Federal and private grants
+  * Mission-aligned contracts: We are happy to help organizations tackle challenges around social intelligence, such as disaster analytics & anti-misinformation

 * **Subprojects**: We are focusing near-term on core data pipeline and simple analyses while building up to the discourse-graph-level ones